igoramadas/imgrecog/README.md

 Activate verbose mode with extra logging.
 Defaults to `false`.

-### authfile *`--auth`*
+### googleKeyfile *`--glgkeyfile`*

- Path to the credentials file to authenticate with the Google Vision API.
-Defaults to `imgrecog.auth.json` on common folders.
+Path to the credentials keyfile used to authenticate with the Google.
+Defaults to none (disable Google Vision).

+### clarifaiKey *`--clakey`*

+API key to be used with the Clarifai API.
+Defaults to none (disable Clarifai).

 ### sightengineUser *`--steuser`*

- API user to be used for the Sightengine API.
+API user to be used with the Sightengine API.
 Defaults to none (disable Sightengine).

 ### sightengineSecret *`--stesecret`*